Teaching The Caterpillar to fly is a flexible and impactful framework for discussing change and personal growth. Here, we share some ideas.

-For 20 years, I have been playing with my Square Wheels cartoons and using the metaphor in a variety of training programs on managing and leading change, involving and engaging individuals and teams in performance improvement, and focusing on individual and team intrinsic motivation.
+For almost 40 years, I have been playing with my Square Wheels cartoons and using this metaphor in many of training programs for managing and leading change, involving and engaging individuals and teams in performance improvement, and focusing on individual and team intrinsic motivation among other topics.

-One of my most fun as well as powerful tools is around the metaphor of “the change from caterpillar to butterfly” and the paradox of how one might lead that change.
+One of my most fun as well as powerful tools is around the metaphor of “the change from caterpillar to butterfly” and the paradox of how one might support and mentor change and personal growth.

 “You’ll never get ME up into one of those Butterfly things!”

 Understand that not everyone gets the joke / story.
 But the KEY learning point is that people will get many different themes from that single joke.
 THIS is the key learning point: there IS no single answer to the joke.

 From here, it just gets crazy as I identify a whole series of punchlines to the joke, not the one that most people get and simply stop thinking about.

 And I discuss how this process of “stopping the thought process” which happens when one “gets” the meaning of some story.
 This is what often gets in the way of continuous continuous improvement at work and in personal development initiatives.
 People KNOW THE ANSWER and stop thinking about possibilities.

 Here is a poem about the transformation of caterpillars into butterflies

 This is a solid metaphor, and one where our Square Wheels tools work beautifully.